 The director submits the proposal to the board for approval.
 It is very important that the artistic vision agreed on is in no way compromised.
-The unofficial appointment of an assistant director may well compromise the director's initial vision: the two may fall out; they may become competitive or try to undermine each other's' position or authority with the #cast.
+The unofficial appointment of an assistant director may well compromise the director's initial vision: the two may fall out; they may become competitive or try to undermine each other's' position or authority with the cast.

-As an amateur company the director has less authority than in the professional theatre - s/he has no right of 'hire and fire' for example.
+As an amateur company the director has less authority than in the professional theatre - while they still retain the right of 'hire and fire' the cast are entirely voluntary.
 It has been the experience of Everyman Theatre that to preserve the integrity of the director in matters artistic the appointment of 'assistant directors' is best avoided.